New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • Equals a combination of five years of foreign and New Hampshire professional accounting experience

 a.
+Complete required CPE hours to maintain your New Hampshire CPA license.
 CPAs in New Hampshire must complete 120 hours of CPE in the three years preceding each license renewal.
-To maintain your New Hampshire CPA license, you must complete 20 hours of CPE every year.
+You must complete 20 hours of CPE every year to maintain your New Hampshire CPA license.

 • 60 hours of CPE may be carried over to the next triennial period